Easy Homemade Meatballs

 Have you tried this recipe?Mention @budgetbytes or tag #budgetbytes on Instagram!

-How to Make Homemade Meatballs – Step by Step
+How to Make Homemade Meatballs Step-by-Step Videos

 Whisked eggs and breadcrumbs in two separate bowls.

-Lightly whisk two large eggs in a small bowl.
+Gather all of your ingredients: Lightly whisk two large eggs in a small bowl.
 In a separate small bowl, combine ½ cup breadcrumbs, ½ cup grated Parmesan, ½ tsp garlic powder, ½ tsp onion powder, ½ tsp Italian seasoning, ¼ tsp salt, and ¼ tsp pepper.
 Pre-mixing these ingredients helps them incorporate more evenly into the meat without having to overmix the meat.

 Ground beef, italian sausage, breadcrumbs, milk, egg, and seasonings in a bowl.